integration code

 8. The company that built your site is there for support if you need it.

-Would you rather spend your time figuring out how to make your website behave a certain way, or have professionals take care of your business’ online presence while you concentration your attention on running your business.
+Would you rather spend your time figuring out how to make your website behave a certain way, or have professionals take care of your business’s online presence while you concentrate your attention on running your business?

 Valerie Baker